sonaliparihar27/Dyno-Lab-Utilization-Powerbi/README.md

 The dashboard provides insights into operational efficiency, helping management track utilization, idle time, breakdown hours, and engineer workload.

+## One of the projects I worked on was a Testbed Utilization Dashboard in Power BI.
+The goal was to track testbed efficiency, monitor idle and breakdown hours, and analyze engineer workload for better resource planning.

+I first designed an Excel-based data collection template with validation rules to ensure accurate and standardized data entry.
+Then, I built a star schema data model in Power BI using dimension and fact tables.
+I also created a custom calendar in DAX to handle company-specific working days, holidays, and working Saturdays.

+Using DAX, I developed measures like Total Working Hours, Idle Hours, Breakdown Hours, and Utilization %.
+Finally, I created interactive dashboards to visualize utilization trends, engineer performance, and testbed efficiency.

+The project improved operational visibility, reduced manual reporting effort, and helped management make better resource allocation decisions.

 > ⚠️ Note: Sample data is used for demonstration purposes.

 ---